santabasnet/Universal-DateType-in-Nepali/README.md

 # Universal-DateType-in-Nepali
-Date type representation in Nepali text.
+Date type representation in Nepali(Devanagari) text.

 -----
 During my corpus collection work in Nepali, I wanted to understand all types/formats of dates available in the News sources.
 Many news sources keep their date information in  different formats.
 For example: eKantipur uses २०७२ श्रावण ५ ०८:३१  format where as Nagarik News uses मङ्गलबार ५ श्रावण, २०७२ format and so on.
 The diagrammatic representation of the system in state machine is given below.